iamgreaser/iceball/README.txt

 - There are models!
 - There are IMAGES!
 Wow!
 - The mouse works!
+- PMF editor!
+- You can buld!
+- You can grif cahirs!

 STUFF TO DO:
+- You can't snip yet :(
 - Model assets!
 We need your models, guys!
+  - I have made some of these already.
 - Sound assets!
 We need those, too!
-- A proper PMF editor that doesn't have "hex" in its name.
+  - Ditto.
 - Actually implement sound support.
 - Get weapons working.
   - Once again, please send your assets!